Lyn9527/DATA1030_Project/README.md

 1. **Data Preprocessing**: Ensure the dataset is correctly loaded and preprocessed according to the pipeline.
 2. **Exploratory Data Analysis (EDA)**: Run the provided scripts to visualize and analyze the data.
 3. **Model Training and Evaluation**: Use the pipeline to train, evaluate, and compare multiple machine learning models.
-4. **SHAP Analysis**: Visualize local and global feature importance using SHAP values.
+4. **Global and Local Feature Importance Analysis**: Visualize local and global feature importance using different techniques.

 All scripts are modularized and can be executed sequentially for a smooth workflow.

-## Results
-The project evaluates various machine learning models to predict depression scores, with performance metrics stored and compared across multiple random states.
-The insights from SHAP analysis highlight significant features influencing mental health outcomes, guiding future interventions.

 ## Contact
 For questions or feedback, please reach out to: